A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

 \subsubsection{Pre-Training}

-We wanted to see if pre-training can help initialise proper model weights for the main training time instead of random initialisation.
-The negligible difference between the deep learning and traditional machine learning results shown in Table \ref{satd_cod_cv_res} fuelled our motivation to attempt pre-training.
-We tried two pre-training methods: \emph{end2end}, and embedding pre-training with traditional machine learning.
-In \emph{end2end}, we train an \ac{lstm} model on predicting the next source code token.
-This results in a pre-trained embedding layer and \ac{lstm} layers.
-When we train the model for \ac{satd} Source Code Identification, the weights of the layers are not randomly initialised anymore.
-We also tried another pre-training method.
-For pre-training in this style, we also train an \ac{lstm} model on predicting the next source code token (just identical to the \emph{end2end} pre-training).
-However, when we train the main model for \ac{satd} Source Code Identification, we only use the pre-trained embedding layer.
-We extract the vector of each token from that pre-trained embedding layer.
-We then represent a source code input by the average pooling of its tokens' embeddings.
-The resulting vector is input to the traditional machine learning model used for \ac{satd} Source Code Identification training.
-We tried different traditional machine learners and found that \ac{svm} is the best performing one.
-Table \ref{satd_cod_cv_compar} orders our approach's results with and without pre-training based on the \emph{F1-Score}, the highest first.
-The table also orders the results of the benchmark for a wider perspective.
+The purpose of this experiment is to see if pre-training can help initialise enhanced model weights for the main training time instead of random weight initialisation.
+The negligible difference between the deep learning and traditional machine learning results shown in Table \ref{satd_cod_cv_res} further motivated us to attempt pre-training.
+We tried two pre-training methods: \emph{end2end} and \emph{embedding pre-training with traditional machine learning}.

+In \emph{end2end}, we train an \ac{lstm} model on predicting the next token in the input sequence.
+This results in a pre-trained embedding and \ac{lstm} layers.
+When we train the model for \ac{satd} Identification, We use the pre-trained layers whose weights are not randomly initialised anymore to see if it provides improved reseults.

+In \emph{embedding pre-training with traditional machine learning}, we also train an \ac{lstm} model on predicting the next token in the input sequence.
+However, when we train the model for \ac{satd} Identification, we only use the embedding layer of the pre-trained model.
+We extract the vector representation of each token from the pre-trained embedding layer.
+Then, for every input sequence in our dataset, we take the mean-pooling of the embeddings (i.e. vectors) of its tokens in order to represent it as one vector.
+After that, the resulting vectors are fed to a traditional machine learning model.
+We tried different traditional machine learners for this experiment and found that \ac{svm} is the best performing one.